-The adjustment of the employment of airpower, most of which is is considered necessary by American officials in the political field to prevent possible advs adverse political repercussions among the number of American combat forces on the ground gives military commanders the chance to follow-up airstrikes in on the ground in the "contested areas", where previously only f slow-moving forward air controller aircraft directed and appraised the marginament air operations.
+American-piloted U. S. Navy, Marine or Air Force air fighter-bombers- is considered necessary by American officials in the political field to prevent possible advs adverse political repercussions among the Vietnamese peasants in the countryside.
+In addition, the increased number of American combat forces on the ground gives military commanders the chance to follow-up airstrikes in on the ground in the "contested areas", where previously only i slow-moving forward air controller aircraft directed and appraised the minimum air operations.
 (Source 2).